 What Is the Viral Buldak Carbonara Ramen Recipe?

-viral buldak 2
+viral buldak ramen

 Here’s what we’ll need:

-The magic isn’t just in the ingredients.
-It’s in how they meet each other.
+The magic isn’t just in the ingredients, it's in how they meet each other.

 Step-by-Step: How to Make the Viral Buldak Carbonara Ramen (But Better)